 Nebraska Department of Economic Development (DED) - Housing and Community Development Division

 Grants to Nebraska eligible municipalities for community facility construction, improvement, or planning projects.
-An intent to apply must be submitted prior to applying.
+A letter of intent must be submitted prior to applying.
 Facilities may include recreation and wellness centers, libraries, convention centers, gathering spaces, cultural centers, and town squares.

 Applicants apply for one of two grant types available in a single program year: